-The Sub-Fund will not enter into securities financing transaction such as repurchase/reverse repurchase, securities lending, buy-sell back transactions, sell-buy back transactions, or total return swaps transactions.
+The Sub-Fund will not enter into securities financing transaction such as repurchase/reverse repurchase, securities lending, buy-sellback or sell-buyback transactions.
+The Sub-Fund may enter into total return swaps.
+Under normal circumstances, it is generally expected that the principal amount of such transactions will not exceed 40% of the Sub-Fund's net asset value.